 The hardest step for adult learners is making the decision to return to study.
 But once this decision is made, you will find yourself learning alongside people just like you, on a course designed for adults.

 Entry onto many courses requires no formal qualifications, so whatever your past achievements we are sure to have a course to suit you.
-You also have the option to study an online course with the College too.
+You also have the option to study flexible-learning qualifications with the College too.

-Do you lack formal qualifications such as GCSEs and A-Levels?
-An Access course can help prepare you for higher education, further training or employment.
+If you'd like to go to University but don't have formal qualifications such as GCSEs and A-Levels to meet entry criteria, an Access course can help.
 The emphasis is placed on improving the oral, written and study skills of those who are returning to the education system.
 You will be able to progress onto careers such as Teaching, Social Work, Pharmacy, Nursing, Midwifery, Physiotherapy, Osteopathy, Law, Occupational Therapy, Business, and Computer Technology to name but a few.

 If you receive Jobseekers Allowance, you may be able to study without conflicting with the terms of your benefits.
 Please check with your local Benefits Office to make sure.